 Village in the

-most congenial urban environment we've seen*** .
-Therefore, we're proud to
+environment we've seen*** .
+Therefore, I'm proud to say that it's

-say that it's our "Paris", as it was to Balzac, Gertrude
+my "Paris", as Paris was to Balzac, Gertrude

 Stein, Tennessee